About us

 Agenda:

-🕰️ Arrive a few minutes early to grab a coffee or snack from one of the many cafes and restaurants nearby (if budget and dietary restrictions allow).👥 Gather as a large group for introductions, then break into smaller discussion groups for more personal conversations about the book.
+🕰️ Arrive a few minutes early to grab a coffee or snack from one of the many cafes and restaurants nearby (if budget and dietary restrictions allow--please note this is now a requirement of the establishment).👥 Gather as a large group for introductions, then break into smaller discussion groups for more personal conversations about the book.

 📖 Book Discussion: Share your emotions, thoughts, and reflections on the story.
-SPOILERS WILL OCCUR—if you haven’t finished, no worries, just a heads-up!
+SPOILERS WILL OCCUR so we ask to only attend if you've read the book in full.

 🔄 Regroup to exchange key takeaways and insights from each group.